vihari/CGD/README.md

 # CGD: A simple algotihm for robustness to sub-population shifts
 Implementation of Common Gradient Descent algorithm published at ICLR 2022 (https://openreview.net/forum?id=irARV_2VFs4)

+## Dependencies
+All the packages are documented in the `environment.yaml` file.
+Create a new conda env for reproducing results using the following command.

+`conda env create --file environment.yaml`

 ## Instructions for running
 The code is built on [WILDS codebase v1.2.2](https://github.com/p-lambda/wilds/releases/tag/v1.2.2) and run on TPU v3-8.
 For efficiency, we only release the algorithm files and detail the minimal edits to be made on the WILDS codebase below.